OzymandiasTheGreat/articles/backup-server/article.md

 ![New Project](./screenshots/google_api_console_new_project.png)

-Click ENABLE APIs AND SERVICES, search for Drive and enable "Google Drive API".
-Then click Credentials in the side bar.
+Click ENABLE APIs AND SERVICES, search for Drive, and enable "Google Drive API".
+Then click Credentials in the sidebar.
-Now we need to configure Oauth Consent Screen.
+Now we need to configure OAuth Consent Screen.
 This is something you need to do once and it doesn't much matter because we'll be the only ones using these APIs.
 Click the "CONFIGURE CONSENT SCREEN" button near the top right.
 Select "EXTERNAL" and click "CREATE".
-Enter application name, I suggest you use project (server) name.
+Enter the application name, I suggest you use the project (server) name.
 Select contact emails as these are required, just enter your email.
 Again, it doesn't really matter as you'll be the only user.
 Click "SAVE" and then click "OAuth consent screen" in the sidebar.
 This is very important - click "PUBLISH APP".
 Dismiss the pop-up and then click "Credentials" in the sidebar again.

-Now click "CREATE CREDENTIALS" button at the top.
+Now click the "CREATE CREDENTIALS" button at the top.
 Select OAuth Client ID.
 Select "Desktop app" and enter rclone as the name, then click Create.
 You'll get a pop-up with your client ID and client secret.
 Leave it at that for now, we're ready to set up the server.

 ssh into your server.
 Execute `curl https://rclone.org/install.sh | sudo bash`.
 Now run `rclone config`.
 Choose "n" for new remote and enter a name.
 I'll be using "gdrive".
 Enter "drive" for Google Drive.
-Now paste the client ID we got from Google API console and press "Enter".
+Now paste the client ID we got from the Google API console and press "Enter".
 Do the same for client secret.
 Choose 1 as the scope.
 Leave "root_folder_id" blank.
 Leave the "service_account_file" blank as well.
 Now, for the advanced config.

 Normally you shouldn't need to edit these values with the exception of Google Docs formats.
 By default rclone exports Google Docs as Microsoft Office documents.
-If instead you want them in the Open Document format, press "y" to edit advanced config.
+If instead, you want them in the Open Document format, press "y" to edit the advanced config.
 Leave all values as defaults.
 When prompted for export formats enter "odt,ods,odp,svg" and proceed to leave the rest as default too.

-When prompted to use auto config choose "n" for no since we're working on remote machine.
+When prompted to use auto config choose "n" for no since we're working on a remote machine.
 You'll get a rather long URL, copy and paste it into your browser.

 ![OAuth warning](./screenshots/google_oauth_warning.png)

 You'll get a very scary warning, don't worry about it.
 It's only here because we haven't submitted the app for verification and we don't really need to go through that hassle.
 Click Advanced and then "Go to \<app name you entered earlier\>".
-Agree to permission requests and when you get verification code, copy it.
-Now paste it in to your terminal.
-Press "Enter" to refuse configuring as Team Drive, press "Enter" again to confirm everything is OK and then enter "q" to quit rclone configuration.
+Agree to permission requests and when you get a verification code, copy it.
+Now paste it into your terminal.
+Press "Enter" to refuse to configure as Team Drive, press "Enter" again to confirm everything is OK, and then enter "q" to quit rclone configuration.

 Now to create a directory where we'll store Google Drive backup execute `mkdir -p /media/data/Google/Drive`.
 Let's run initial sync with `rclone sync gdrive:/ /media/data/Google/Drive/`.
 This will take a while depending on the size of your Google Drive.
-Subsequent syncs will be much faster, because they'll only download changes.
+Subsequent syncs will be much faster because they'll only download changes.

 When the command completes, we want to set up some automation.
 Run `crontab -e` and when prompted select nano as the editor.
 You only need to do this once, subsequent runs will drop you straight into nano.
 Scroll to the end of the file and enter the following `0 */1 * * * rclone sync gdrive:/ /media/data/Google/Drive >> /home/ozymandias/rclone.log 2>&1`.
-Explanation: cron is a daemon that run specified commands at specified intervals. `0 */1 * * *` means run every hour.
+Explanation: cron is a daemon that runs specified commands at specified intervals. `0 */1 * * *` means run every hour.
 The command is rclone sync we already ran.
-The `>> /home/ozymandias/rclone.log` redirects output of the command to a log file.
+The `>> /home/ozymandias/rclone.log` redirects the output of the command to a log file.
 Do replace "ozymandias" with your user name.
 Finally, `2>&1` concatenates errors and standard output into the same stream we redirect to the log file.
 Do check this log file sometimes to make sure everything is working.

 ### Google Photos

 Since Google Photos got decoupled from Google Drive, backing them up is a bit of a pain in the behind.
-We could use rclone to do this as well, since recent versions of rclone have support for the new API.
-However rclone would only back up the files, without the metadata and your Google Photos creations.
+We could use rclone to do this as well since recent versions of rclone have support for the new API.
+However, rclone would only back up the files, without the metadata and your Google Photos creations.

 Instead we'll use [gphotos-sync](https://github.com/gilesknap/gphotos-sync).
 It will back up pretty much all of Google Photos data, and since it can only download there's no risk of messing up your library.

-Again, this app uses OAuth to authorize with google, so we need to create client ID and client secret for it.
+Again, this app uses OAuth to authorize with Google, so we need to create a client ID and client secret for it.
 We also need to enable Photos Library API for our project.

-In Google API console click Dashboard in the sidebar, then ENABLE APIs AND SERVICES and search for Photos Library API.
+In Google API console click Dashboard in the sidebar, then ENABLE APIs AND SERVICES, and search for Photos Library API.
 Enable it.

 In the Credentials section click CREATE CREDENTIALS, select "OAuth client ID" and then select "Desktop app".
 Enter "gphotos-sync" as the name and click CREATE.
 You can close the pop-up because for this app we'll be downloading formatted credentials file.
 In the "OAuth 2.0 Client IDs" section, on the line that says "gphotos-sync" click the download button (the downwards facing arrow).
 Save the file as "client_secret.json" in your downloads directory.

 Now we're ready to install and authorize gphotos-sync.
 Let's create a directory where we'll store Google Photos data by running `mkdir -p /media/data/Google/Photos`.
 Then run `sudo snap install gphotos-sync` to install the app.
 Run `sudo snap connect gphotos-sync:removable-media` to enable access to the external hard drive.
 Now, run `gphotos-sync` without arguments once to create and symlink the snap directories.
 Create the config directory with `mkdir -p ~`.
-Then on the computer where you downloaded the credentials open new terminal in your downloads directory and execute `scp client_secret.json <your username on the server>@<your server's IP address>:/snap/gphotos-sync/current/.config/gphotos-sync`.
+Then on the computer where you downloaded the credentials open a new terminal in your downloads directory and execute `scp client_secret.json <your username on the server>@<your server's IP address>:/snap/gphotos-sync/current/.config/gphotos-sync`.

 To authorize and perform initial sync run `gphotos-sync /media/data/Google/Photos`.
 Once again you'll get a long URL you need to copy and paste into your browser.
 And once again you'll get a scary warning.
 Click Advanced and proceed to authorize the app.
-When you get the authorization code, copy and paste it into you ssh session.
+When you get the authorization code, copy and paste it into your ssh session.
 Now, go make a cup of coffee while all your photos are downloaded.

 Once you enjoyed your coffee and the command completed, let's automate this for the future.
 Again, we'll do this with a cron job.
 Run `crontab -e`, scroll to last line and enter `15 */1 * * * gphotos-sync /media/data/Google/Photos >> /dev/null 2>&1`.
 Explanation: we've set it to run 15 minutes past every hour.
-Since gphotos-sync keeps log in the destination directory, we redirect it's output to /dev/null, i.e. we discard it.
+Since gphotos-sync keeps log in the destination directory, we redirect its' output to /dev/null, i.e. we discard it.

 ### EMail

-If you use desktop email client, you can probably skip this step since your emails will be included in the desktop backup.
-Otherwise read on.
-We'll use mbsync utility included in the isync package to download our emails via IMAP to a local directory.
+If you use a desktop email client, you can probably skip this step since your emails will be included in the desktop backup.
+Otherwise, read on.
+We'll use the mbsync utility included in the isync package to download our emails via IMAP to a local directory.
 This package is in the Ubuntu archives, so to install it just run `sudo apt install isync`.

 Now create a file called ".mbsyncrc" in your home directory on the server and put the following in it.
 To do that run `cd ~ && nano .mbsyncrc`.